zubrik1/kottans_frontend/README.md

 - I'm going to use Linux Command Line.

 > __2. Networking for Web Developers:__
 - This course became my challenge.
-Now I know that if you want to set up and run Virtual Machine , you should make sure that your computer supports this actions.
-This hack was given to me by sleepless night, when I was trying to understand what wass wrong and why my VirtualBox didn't run.
+Now I know that if you want to set up and run Virtual Machine, you should make sure that your computer supports this actions.
+This hack was given to me by sleepless night, when I was trying to understand what was wrong and why my VirtualBox didn't run.
 So, you shoud check up, if support for creating virtual machines is included.
 Where? in your Bios!
 - Using Bios in this task.

 > __3. Networking for Web Developers:__
 - This course gives me much new information.
 IP, TPI, DNS, NAT, IPv4, IPv6, etc.  It was a little hard to perceive this information in English.
 But all the lessons are good sructured and understandable on an intuitive level.
 - It's cool now to understand how the Internet works.
 - And I'm going to use this information...😈